Smengerl/matrix_display/README.md

 ### Solar production control panel for home assistant

-A little more advanced example would be a display of current solar production and the state of the home energy management system.
+This example displays solar production data and the state of your home energy management system (HEMS).

-- Displaying icon for home battery SOC
+Features:
+- Displays battery state of charge (SOC) as an icon.
-- Whether energy is fed from grid or taken from grid
+- Shows whether energy is being imported or exported to the grid.
-- Current solar production (kW)
+- Displays current solar production in kW.

-All the necessary preconditions such as the material design icons are already foreseen in the .yaml files if you haven't modified them.
-All you need to do is to add another automation.
-This is the one I use (using a Huawei solar system in home assistant)

 ```yaml
 alias: Display solar production